iamshnoo/iamshnoo.github.io/index.md

 ## About Me

 I recently completed my Bachelor's Degree in Computer Science from [IIEST Shibpur](https://www.iiests.ac.in).
-Currently, I am working on data science and software development projects at [Wells Fargo](https://www.wellsfargo.com) as a graduate analyst.
+Currently, I am working on data science projects at [Wells Fargo](https://www.wellsfargo.com) as a graduate analyst.
 I have previously [worked](https://github.com/iamshnoo/mlpack-testing) with [mlpack](https://github.com/mlpack) as a